 Please introduce yourself with your name and title.

-Robert J. Moody Jr., vice chairman of the Pokagon Band of Potawatomi Indians.
+Howka—hello, my name is Robert J. Welch, Jr. I am the chairman of the Viejas Band of Kumeyaay Indians.

-What is a significant point in history from your people that you would like to share?
+Is there a significant point in your people's history that you would like to share?

-Is there a functional, traditional entity of leadership in addition to your modern government system?
+Is there any other functional, traditional entity of leadership in addition to your modern government system?